andrewchambers/janet-where-defined/README.md

 # where-defined

-Lookup where your janet function was defined.
+Lookup where your janet functions, C functions, symbols and values where defined.

 ```
 janet:1:> (use where-defined)